OjasFlux/PhysiCore/testing/MPU6050/Readme.md

 1. Connect the MPU6050 according to the wiring table.
 2. Upload the MPU6050 test program.
 3. Open the Serial Monitor.
+4. If COM port is change verify and change COM in mpu_logger.py program eg.COM4
-4. Set the baud rate to **115200**.
+5. Set the baud rate to **115200**.
-5. Observe acceleration and gyroscope values.
+6. Observe acceleration and gyroscope values.
-6. Move and rotate the sensor in different directions.
+7. Move and rotate the sensor in different directions.

 ---